Catamaran Charter Bahamas

 The Exuma Islands: From Norman's Cay in the north down to Conception Cay in the SE, the Exuma Islands are a chain of more than 100 cays and reefs.
 Sail to Big Major Cay and be greeted with hungry swimming pigs after some carrots from their guests!
 At the southern end on Long Island you'll find one of the best coral reef blue holes in the Caribbean - a scuba diving and snorkeling paradise.

 Sailing between the Abaco Cays and Exuma Islands you should stop at Eleuthera with its world famous pink beach.
 Just to the west of Nassau it is one of those spots that will stay with you for many years to come.
-For those looking for something a little structured, Paradise Island on Nassau is a major holiday resort that will give adults and children alike plenty to do.
+For those looking for something a little structured, Paradise Island on Nassau is a major vacation resort that will give adults and children alike plenty to do.

 Whether looking for an uninhabited island to forget the world or to engage in some serious snorkeling with your family, these cays and islands afford a fantastic catamaran sailing vacation destination.